 4. Hidden costs

 Even if employees recognize the problems connected with the use of unapproved software and services, they feel that the risks mentioned are totally justified.
-Shadow IT, indeed, can bring very real benefits, if properly managed.
-It allows to circumvent inefficient corporate processes, gain business agility, and increase productivity.
+Shadow IT, indeed, can bring various real benefits to the companies and employees, if properly managed.
+It allows to avoid inefficient corporate processes, gain business agility, and increase productivity.

 2. Effective solutions aligned with business needs